 What is the difference between ‘commercial’ and ‘self-insured’ health plans?

-A commercial health insurance plan is paid for by an individual or an organization other than the government and can take several different forms, including: health maintenance organizations (HMOs), preferred provider organizations (PPOs), exclusive provider organizations (EPOs), point-of-service plans (POS), and indemnity plans.
+A commercial health insurance plan is paid for by an individual or an organization other than the government and can take several different forms, including: health maintenance organizations (HMOs) / Managed Care Organizations (MCOs), preferred provider organizations (PPOs), exclusive provider organizations (EPOs), point-of-service plans (POS), and indemnity plans.
 Some employers are “self-insured” or “self-funded” which means that the employer organization assumes the financial risk of providing healthcare.

 What is the source of the information in the NYS Provider & Health Plan Look-Up?

 The data in the NYS Provider & Health Plan Look-Up comes directly from health plans.
 The data currently includes provider network information for Qualified Health Plans (QHPs), Essential Plans, Child Health Plus, Medicaid Managed Care, and HIV Special Needs Plans offered on the NY State of Health Marketplace.
-The NYS Provider & Health Plan Look-Up also includes provider network information for other NYS Medicaid programs including Managed Long Term Care Plans, Health and Recovery Plans, and Fully Integrated Dual Advantage Plans.
-The NYS Provider & Health Plan Look-Up will include data from all commercial health plans in 2017.
+The NYS Provider & Health Plan Look-Up also includes provider network information for other NYS Medicaid programs including Managed Long Term Care Plans, Health and Recovery Plans, and Fully Integrated Dual Advantage Plans, Commercial Non-MCO medical plans, Commercial Non-MCO Dental plans and Commercial Non-MCO Vision plans.